 “Large strands of forest are burned or cut down to be used as construction materials, or to make room for crops or animals to graze.“

 Palm oil is a commonly produced vegetable oil and is found in a staggering amount (approximately half) of all supermarket products.
 It is cheap to produce, versatile, and it can be added to a number of both food and personal products like lipsticks and shampoo.
 Its popularity and usefulness in a wide array of products has spurred people to clear tropical rainforests just to grow palm trees.
 Soy cultivation is another major driver of deforestation, especially in the Amazon basin.
 Seeds from the soybean plant provide animal feed for livestock.
 Some of it is used to make oil, and some of it is eaten directly by humans.
-Even more importantly, however, is that some 80% of the deforestation of the Amazon can be attributed directly to cattle ranching.
+Even more importantly, however, is that some 80 percent of the deforestation of the Amazon can be attributed directly to cattle ranching.
 Brazil is the largest exporter of beef in the world, spurring rampant deforestation in the Amazon region for cattle grazing.
 The result of this deforestation is soil erosion, loss of habitat, and loss of biodiversity.

 Making matters worse, deforestation has been described as a major contributing factor to global warming.
 How does this occur?
 Trees absorb carbon dioxide, mitigating and partially offsetting the greenhouse gas emissions produced by the human activity of burning fossil fuels.
 This is called carbon sequestration, and is defined as the capture and storage of excess carbon dioxide.
 Trees play an important role in carbon sequestration.
 Our forests are considered “carbon sinks” that remove and store harmful carbon dioxide from the atmosphere.
 Tropical trees alone are estimated to provide about 23% of the climate mitigation that’s needed to offset climate change.
 But deforestation not only removes the vegetation we need, (for removing carbon dioxide from the air), but the act of clearing the forests by burning them down actually does the opposite, because the smoke produces and releases greenhouse gas emissions.
 When trees are burned down, the carbon that has been stored in the trees gradually over a period of years get released back into the atmosphere all at once!
 The Food and Agriculture Organization of the United Nations tells us that deforestation is the second-leading cause of climate change.